University-Sponsored or University-Related International Travel

 6. Any other situation deemed an emergency by employees or students.

-8. Employees must maintain a personal and medical insurance policy and register travel to receive university-approved travel insurance for themselves.
+k.
+Employees must maintain a health insurance policy and register travel with the Office of Risk Management to receive university-approved travel insurance for themselves.

-Students pursuing independently arranged international educational travel experiences, such as internships, independent study, service learning, or dissertation research, must:
+Students pursuing international educational travel experiences, such as study abroad, internships, independent study, service learning, conferences, or dissertation research, must:

 - Sign and file an International Travel Acknowledgement of Risks and Medical Consent Form;